Biano-AI/serving-compare-middleware/docs/AWS_SETUP.md

 ## Security prerequisites for EC2 instances

-First, you need to import your public key into the AWS so that you can connect to the instance later using SSH.
+First, you need to import your public key into the AWS account so that you can connect to the instances later using SSH.

 ```bash
 aws ec2 import-key-pair --key-name "key-servings-test" --public-key-material fileb://~/.ssh/id_rsa.pub